klingebj/regreg/doc/users/fused_lasso.rst

 .. plot:: users/plots/fused_lasso3.py

 Again, we can add a sparsity penalty.
+This example uses a sparse matrix for the multiply.

 .. plot:: users/plots/fused_lasso4.py